kiwijang/dendron-blog2/vault/drops.about.md

 [背景音樂 ✨](https://www.youtube.com/watch?v=azB-_MlmhfI&list=PLgSIM9nRNAK9iVvFTtxdvu_qKk_QnESeE)

-> "I drink 14 pints of mouthwash rations per week.At the rate...
+> "I drink 14 pints of mouthwash rations per week.
+At the rate...
 I think I'm going to poison myself to death... before I ever get to see the world again, which makes me feel... very sad.
 > I gotta change my program.
 I gotta go in a new direction.
 Anything I can do to keep my hands busy, I'm gonna do.
 Otherwise...
 I think maybe it's gonna be a suicide.
 And that's why I signed up for clay pottery and basket weaving.
 My name is Moses." ——《The French Dispatch》

 > "Take a pew."